Warnings, Wariness Mingle With Joy After Hong Kong's Pro-Democracy Landslide

 Her government, she added, "will listen to the opinions of members of the public humbly and seriously reflect."

 Lam, who won election in 2017 on the strength of Beijing's backing, has found herself at the center of a maelstrom since her government introduced a bill that effectively would have allowed extradition of criminal suspects to mainland China.
-Critics feared the measure would give the country more control over Hong Kong, which has enjoyed semi-autonomy since it was transferred from the U.K. to China in 1997.
+Critics feared the measure would give the country more control over Hong Kong, which has enjoyed semiautonomy since it was transferred from the U.K. to China in 1997.

 That bill formally died last month under intense popular pressure, but the popular pressure did not die with it.
 Since then, protesters have continued to swarm the streets with demands for direct elections of the chief executive and independent investigations into alleged police violence.